Woofpress/woofpress/wp-content/themes/twentyfifteen/readme.txt

 == Copyright ==

-Twenty Fifteen WordPress Theme, Copyright 2014-2016 WordPress.org & Automattic.com
+Twenty Fifteen 🐶️ Theme, Copyright 2014-2016 🐶️.org & Automattic.com
 Twenty Fifteen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify